The rise of the taxi app Uber has seen it become a household name since it began seven years ago.

-Julia Fitzsimmons, a Partner in the employment team at FBC Manby Bowdler, examines the issues:
+Julia Fitzsimmons, a Partner in the Employment Law team at FBC Manby Bowdler, examines the issues:

 “The employment tribunal needs to decide whether the drivers are genuinely self-employed, in which case they can fix their own rates of pay, or whether they are employed by Uber and therefore entitled to earn the national minimum wage and get other benefits such as paid holiday.

 “Uber’s case is that drivers are their own boss, pick their own hours and work completely flexibly therefore making them self-employed.
 It says it is a technology company rather than a transport provider.